EmbryoPhenomics/LabEmbryoCam_V2/documentation/user_guide/user-guide.md

 **Acquisition length** - How long to capture video for each position, at each timepoint.
 **Driver and Folder selection** - The full file path to the directory where you would like to save video.
 This can be selected using the Select button.

-Once you have added in the your desired acquisition parameters, you can now start an acquisition using the Start acquisition button!
+Once you have added in your desired acquisition parameters, you can now start an acquisition using the Start acquisition button!